-- 1. Whether the respondent breached a material provision of the agreement. - 2.
-Whether the respondent breached a provision of the agreement that contained a restriction that was particular to the firm. - 3.
-Whether the firm had applied for, was in the process of applying for, or had been denied a waiver of a restriction at the time of the misconduct.
+Principal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section Fine of \$2,500 to \$73,000.1 In cases involving a serious breach of a restrictive agreement, suspend the firm with respect to any 1.
+Whether the respondent breached a material provision or all activities or functions and/or suspend the of the agreement. responsible individual in any or all capacities for up to two years.
+2. Whether the respondent breached a provision of the agreement that contained a restriction that was In egregious cases, consider expelling the firm particularto the firm. and/or barring the responsible individual.
+3. Whether the firm had applied for, was in the process of applying for, or had been denied a waiver of a restriction at the time of the misconduct.